Chalcepro/Sevlent/README.md

 To make the contact form work correctly, add your SMTP details in the .env file.

 ### Step 6: Run Migrations
-Run the migration command to create the necessary tables in the database:

-php artisan migrate
+Run the migration command to create the necessary tables in the database. php artisan migrate

-### Step 7: Generate Application Key
+### Step 7: Generate Application Key.
 php artisan key:generate

-### Step 8: Add Dummy User for Admin
+### Step 8: Add Dummy User for Admin.
 php artisan db:seed

 ### Step 9: Serve the Application